 It has become such a problem that we have new phrases, like “Digital Detox” as part of our vocabulary, now.

-With my work as a Building Biologist, I often get a range of enquiries from people about different things.
-One of the biggest areas of questioning is about reducing exposure to electro-magnetic radiation (EMR).
-The most asked question is, “How can I use my laptop or device safely?”
+With my work as an Indoor Environmental Health Consultant, I get a range of enquiries from people about different things.
+One of the biggest areas of questioning is about reducing exposure to electromagnetic energy (RF EME).

 Let’s cover a bit of the scientific background so it makes more sense.